chris-gaona/chris-gaona-portfolio/README.md

 `cd chris-gaona-portfolio`

 and then...
-`npm install` to install all dependencies
+`npm install` to install all dependencies.

+You then need to open another terminal window and type `mongod` in order to start the mongodb database.

 Once that's complete you can run `npm start` to start the server and navigate to your browser of choice and go to localhost:3000.